IS YOUR FAMILY FIGHTING OVER A WILL OR A TRUST?

 Understanding the Ins and Outs of an Estate Accounting

 Trustees and executors have a duty to keep all estate assets separate and identifiable, and to account to the beneficiaries for all monies coming into and going out.
-For probate estates, the court will not allow probate to end until a satisfactory accounting is complete.
+For an estate under probate, the court will not allow probate to end until a satisfactory accounting is complete.
 If the trustee of a trust fails to provide a proper accounting, the beneficiaries can file a petition seeking a court order compelling the trustees to do an accounting.
 Trustees who fail to properly account for their actions may be removed by the court.

-The court will order them to account if they do not do so, unless all of the beneficiaries agree to waive such an accounting.
+The court will order an executor or trustee to account if they do not do so, unless all of the beneficiaries agree to waive such an accounting.
 If the executor or trustee has failed to keep records, or if they have failed to keep estate property separate from their own, a breach of their fiduciary duty is presumed.

 There has been a recent unpublished opinion by a New Jersey trial court allowing an action by an heir for “the waste or destruction of his inheritance, by other beneficiaries and third parties that occurred before and after the death of the owner.
 Such a claim is significant because if successful, New Jersey law allows treble damages against the party causing the loss of estate value.